zsjieee/School-Work/README.md

 # SUMMARY
-This is a project I did for my school, which are some simple school systems.
+I'm a student at Columbia University's QMSS program.
+Living in New York City and working with Python and R. This is a project I did for my school, which are some simple school systems.
 Part 1 is a registration system, which allows users to check the enrollment for each course.
 Part 2 is a quizzing system, which allows users to get quiz information, check their quiz score and get score reports for class.
 Part 3 is a communication platform, which allows users to create accounts and send messages through it.